ansible-collections/ibm_zos_core/docs/source/filters/zos_stat_by_type.rst

 resource
-  Type of resource which fields should be filtered from the returned JSON of zos_stat.
+  Type of resource whose fields should be filtered from the zos_stat JSON output.

-  If the resource is a data set, the filter will only include the relevant fields for the specific type of data set queried by zos_stat.
-When ``isdataset=False``, only common data sets attribute fields will be returned.
+  If the resource is a data set, the filter will only include the relevant fields for the specific type of data set queried by zos_stat, which can be sequential, PDS, or VSAM.
+When ``isdataset=False``, only common data set attribute fields will be returned.

   | **required**: True
   | **type**: str